davidmeijer/grape-release/README.md

 ## Usage

-PRISM is a Java package, which can be compiled then run from the command line.
+GRAPE is a Java package, which can be compiled then run from the command line.

 A sample command line run might look like: